sanity-io/visual-editor-react-native/README.md

 #### NOTE: pnpm is recommended, development using other package managers has not been rigorously tested.

 #### Steps:
-1. Create a Vercel project for your Expo web app (or a project on a similar hosting service -- MAKE SURE to choose one where you can set custom Content Security Policy headers, see vercel.json in this repo for a valid example header).
+1. Create a Vercel project for your Expo web app (or a project on a similar hosting service -- MAKE SURE to choose one where you can set custom Content Security Policy headers, see "Deployment" section below for a valid example header).

 2. Create an Expo project for the Expo web builds and add its project ID to `app.json` (replace the existing project ID, not shown for cleanliness):